-When a student transfers to another school, a parent or legal guardian must report to their child's school office to officially withdraw a student from school.
+A parent or legal guardian must report to their child's school office to officially withdraw a student from school.
 The parent or legal guardian will receive official withdrawal papers from the school once all dues/fines have been paid; if applicable.
-Any special circumstances dealing with the withdrawal process will be reviewed by the Attendance Committee.